 © 2014 WILEY-VCH Verlag GmbH & Co.
 KGaA, Weinheim.
 Flexible multilayer electrodes that combine high transparency, high conductivity, and efficient charge extraction have been deposited, characterised and used as the anode in organic solar cells.
 The anode consists of an AZO/Ag/AZO stack plus a very thin oxide interlayer whose ionization potential is fine-tuned by manipulating its gap state density to optimise charge transfer with the bulk heterojunction active layer consisting of poly(n-3- hexylthiophene-2,5-diyl) and phenyl-C61-butyric acid methyl ester (P3HT:BC61BM).
 The deposition method for the stack was compatible with the low temperatures required for polymer substrates.
 Optimisation of the electrode stack was achieved by modelling the optical and electrical properties of the device and a power conversion efficiency of 2.9% under AM1.5 illumination compared to 3.0% with an ITO-only anode and 3.5% for an ITO:PEDOT electrode.
 Dark I-V reverse bias characteristics indicate very low densities of occupied buffer states close to the HOMO level of the hole conductor, despite observed ionization potential being high enough.
 Their elimination should raise efficiency to that with ITO:PEDOT.

-Gentle, AR, Smith, GH & Watkins, S 2013, 'Discharge amplified photo-emission from ultra-thin films applied to tuning work function of transparent electrodes in organic opto-electronic devices', Applied Surface Science, vol. 285, no. B, pp. 110-114.View/Download from: UTS OPUS or Publisher's site
+Gentle, AR, Smith, GH & Watkins, S 2013, 'Discharge amplified photo-emission from ultra-thin films applied to tuning work function of transparent electrodes in organic opto-electronic devices', Applied Surface Science, vol. 285, no. B, pp. 110-114.View/Download from: Publisher's site

 A novel photoemission technique utilising localised discharge amplification of photo-yield is reported.
 It enables fast, accurate measurement of work function and ionisation potential for ultra-thin buffer layers vacuum deposited onto single and multilay

-Smith, G, Gentle, AR & Dybdal, KL 2013, 'Polymeric Mesh For Durable Infra-red Transparent Convection Shields: Applications In Cool Roofs And Sky Cooling', Solar Energy Materials and Solar Cells, vol. 115, pp. 79-85.View/Download from: UTS OPUS or Publisher's site
+Smith, G, Gentle, AR & Dybdal, KL 2013, 'Polymeric Mesh For Durable Infra-red Transparent Convection Shields: Applications In Cool Roofs And Sky Cooling', Solar Energy Materials and Solar Cells, vol. 115, pp. 79-85.View/Download from: Publisher's site

 Polyethylene (PE) mesh is shown to strongly suppress convective gain at night and to have a high black body transmittance, making it suited to use in radiative cooling.
 Advantages over previous non-porous cover systems include; self-supporting for large areas, good mechanical stability, low cost, retractable, and a long outdoor lifetime.
 This study compares performance with a PE mesh cover to that of an impermeable PE cover and to no cover.
 Convective suppression and net cooling for different wind speeds and ambient temperatures are examined.
 The impact of such a mesh on night sky cooling rates for a mesh over water, then over a roof is presented.
 For the roof the associated rise in surface temperature is also measured and modelled in the daytime.
 Effective permeabilities are not the same as geometric permeability.
 They are extracted by comparing simulation results with data and are found to depend only weakly on wind speed.
 They are most sensitive to magnitude and sign of the difference between roof and ambient temperatures.
 They differ significantly between night and day, that is for convective warming and cooling respectively.

-Smith, G, Castro Aguilar, JL, Gentle, AR & Chen, D 2012, 'Multi-parameter Sensitivity Analysis: A Design Methodology Applied To Energy Efficiency In Temperate Climate Houses', Energy And Buildings, vol. 55, pp. 668-673.View/Download from: UTS OPUS or Publisher's site
+Smith, G, Castro Aguilar, JL, Gentle, AR & Chen, D 2012, 'Multi-parameter Sensitivity Analysis: A Design Methodology Applied To Energy Efficiency In Temperate Climate Houses', Energy And Buildings, vol. 55, pp. 668-673.View/Download from: Publisher's site

 Quantified sensitivities of heating and cooling loads to different variables that influence heat gain and loss in a building provides a valuable basis for energy efficient design, especially in temperate climate zones where particular parameter settings